mustbeperfect/definitive-opensource/README.md

   <a href="https://github.com/mustbeperfect/definitive-opensource/blob/main/CONTRIBUTING.md">Contributing</a>
 </h4>

-## Our Goal
+##

-There's plenty of awesome lists on GitHub, many focusing on open source specifically.
+**Our Goal:** There's plenty of awesome lists on GitHub, many focusing on open source specifically.
 However I've found them including many long-deprecated apps, cluttered with smaller projects on the verge of extinction, or missing a lot of modern open source projects.

 This list aims to serve as a single centralized location for the best of open source.